 With the summer upon us, it’s time to enjoy the great weather, the outdoors, and start grilling.
 There are so many options for upping the flavor while grilling your food.
-You can use a rub, marinade or just do some basting while your food is on the grill.
+Spice up your BBQ recipes with a rub, marinade or some basting of your foods!

 Rubs are spices mixed together that you rub on your food before you grill.
-I love a simple rub, combine enough spices and herbs that your meat is covered.
-Many places sell great rubs – Arthur Bryants is a favorite of ours.
-Here is a great recipe you can pull from your spice cupboard:
+Many places sell great rubs – Arthur Bryants is a favorite of ours, but you can also use your own.
+Here’s one of our favorite BBQ rub recipes that you can pull from your spice cupboard:

 Spicy BBQ Rub

 - 1 tablespoon salt